Ivan-Tang-3D/ViewRefer3D/README.md

 you can download the CSV of Sr3d from GPT in [this page](), and put them into the folder './data'.

+you can download the result checkpoint and log of ViewRefer on Sr3d in [this page]() for test.

 ## Training
 * To train on Sr3d dataset, use the following commands